ppy/osu-wiki/wiki/Tournaments/SS/2026/en.md

 - First draft: Seeds 17-20, 25-28, 33-36, 41-44
 - Second draft: Seeds 21-24, 29-32, 37-40, 45-48

 Now that we had 4 "boxes" per draft, we rolled a D4 and went through the cards in order.
 If for example we rolled a 3, the third card would get chosen from the first box.
 If we have 3 cards and we rolled a four, we would go back to the first card, rolling the cards as we went.
 4 groups came from each draft, formed by one player from each box.
 The metric used for ranking players inside a group are Points in favor (PIF) and Points against (PA).
-The difference of PIF - PA is the score of a player
+The difference of PIF - PA is the score of a player.
+In the case of a tie, qualifiers seed will be used to decide who's on top.

 After the group stage, the two top players from each group go to round of 32 playoffs, assigning the seeds by doing an average seed for each group.
 Here's how it is done for each one of them: